sowjin-s/ciaoz_ios_user/Pods/KWDrawerController/README.md

 pod 'KWDrawerController', '~> 3.7'

 # Swift 4
-pod 'KWDrawerController', '~> 4.1.3'
+pod 'KWDrawerController', '~> 4.1.6'
 pod 'KWDrawerController/RxSwift'        # with RxSwift extension
 ```

 ### Manually

-You can either simply drag and drop the `DrawerController` folder into your existing project.
+Simply drag and drop the `DrawerController` folder into your existing project.

 Usage